David J Bearss, PhD

 Vice President, Global Relations

-Mr. Kotaro Hirota serves as the Vice President of Global Relations for Tolero Pharmaceuticals.
-After his 14-year career as a research scientist in pharmacology, Mr. Hirota broadened his experience as a Medical Science Liaison, and a product leader in oncology arena.
-In 2013, Mr. Hirota joined Boston Biomedical, Inc., a sister company of Sumitomo Dainippon Pharma Global Oncology, and worked to liaise closely with research, clinical development, medical affairs, and commercial team among the group companies.
+Mr Kotaro Hirota serves as the Vice President of Global Relations for Tolero Pharmaceuticals.
+After his 14-year career as a research scientist in pharmacology, Mr Hirota broadened his experience as a Medical Science Liaison, and a product leader in the oncology arena.
+In 2013, Mr Hirota joined Boston Biomedical, Inc, a sister company of Sumitomo Dainippon Pharma Global Oncology, and worked to liaise closely with research, clinical development, medical affairs, and commercial teams among the group companies.
 He also led naming processes for global oncology assets with authorities.
-Mr. Hirota will coordinate Corporate Communications for US-based subsidiaries in oncology in conjunction with Sumitomo Dainippon Pharma Co., Ltd., the Japan-based parent company.
-He earned his Master degree in Pharmaceutical Technology, Biology from The University of Tokyo.
+Mr Hirota will coordinate Corporate Communications for US-based subsidiaries in oncology in conjunction with Sumitomo Dainippon Pharma Co., Ltd, the Japan-based parent company.
+He earned his Master of Science degree in Pharmaceutical Technology, Biology from The University of Tokyo.

 Vice President, Regulatory Affairs

-Over 28 years of professional experience in the Pharmaceutical/Biotech/Device industry encompassing the areas of clinical and regulatory strategy, quality assurance and CMC strategy with experience in oncology, neurology, psychopharmacology, dermatology and wound care as well as other indications.
-Mr. Bernstein spent 11 years at FDA and has extensive experience working with regulatory agencies around the world.
-Mr. Bernstein has submitted more than 20 INDs/CTXs and has submitted 9 NDAs/BLAs/MAAs, receiving approval for 5 NDAs/BLAs/MAAs.
+Mr Bernstein has over 28 years of professional experience in the Pharmaceutical/Biotech/Device industry encompassing the areas of clinical and regulatory strategy, quality assurance, and CMC strategy, with experience in oncology, neurology, psychopharmacology, dermatology, and wound care.
+He spent 11 years at the FDA and has extensive experience working with regulatory agencies around the world.
+Mr Bernstein has submitted more than 20 INDs/CTXs, and has submitted 9 NDAs/BLAs/MAAs, receiving approval for 5 NDAs/BLAs/MAAs.
 He has also submitted 6 510(k)s and received clearance on all of them.
-Mr. Bernstein currently resides in San Antonio, Texas and was a former employee of Ilex Oncology, a Texas-based pharmaceutical company started by Dr. Dan Von Hoff.
+Mr Bernstein currently resides in San Antonio, Texas and was a former employee of Ilex Oncology, a Texas-based pharmaceutical company started by Dr Daniel Von Hoff.